-Spain is experiencing a new wave of disputes driven by the economic crisis, says Pablo Bernad Ramoneda, Head of KPMG’s Europe Middle East and Africa Forensic Group, a clear trend from which is an increased demand to assess the economic viability of agreements and a relatively reduced emphasis on pure legal arguments.
+Spain is experiencing a new wave of disputes driven by the economic crisis, says Pablo Bernad Ramoneda, Head of KPMG’s Europe Middle East and Africa Forensic Group, a clear trend from which is an

 The Portuguese Industrial Property Code regulates both private industrial property rights and the principle of unfair competition.
 The difference between these private rights and unfair competition has been strengthened and safeguarded consistently over the years.